you considering to move to Australia on a temporary

 it is not necessary to give up foreign citizenship.

 If you choose to become a citizen you may do so after

-are over 100 different classes of visa that may be applied
+are many different classes of visa that may be applied

 for and, as would be expected, there is often considerable

 bureaucracy and confusion, not to mention time and expense,

 involved.
 Some visas carry work rights and others do